8 Proven Sleep Tips for New Parents

 Create a relaxing bedtime ritual

 The best sleepy-time routine is comforting, repetitive, familiar, and reproducible, says Cralle.
 Do something relaxing, whether that's watching your favorite show on TV, reading a book, or listening to calming music, suggests Gillespie.
 Writing for just 15 minutes in a gratitude journal can help make falling asleep easier and boost sleep quality, one study found.
 Finally, consider a warm shower or bath.
 While the heat itself feels soothing, the subsequent drop in body temperature can actually help make you sleepier.
+(Learn about the benefits of drinking water before bed.)

 Accept (and ask for) help